petertinti/petertinti.github.io/teaching.markdown

 - Africa and the International System
 - International Migration

-If you are a current or prospective student in CIR/UChicago and would like to know more about these courses, please don't hesitate to send me an email at [ptinti@uchicago.edu](mailto:ptinti@uchicago.edu).
+If you are a current or prospective student and would like to know more about these courses, please don't hesitate to email me at [ptinti@uchicago.edu](mailto:ptinti@uchicago.edu).
 I'm always happy to connect!